-In photos: Smog envelops Delhi-NCR as air quality drops, IMA declares public health emergency
+In photos: As smog envelops Delhi-NCR, a public health emergency is declared

 More than 20 flights at Delhi’s Indira Gandhi International Airport were delayed or affected after authorities shut the runway owing to the smog.

-Ahead of Diwali, the Supreme Court had banned firecrackers in NCR.
+Ahead of Diwali, the Supreme Court had banned firecrackers in the NCR.
 The air quality in the Capital this Diwali season was the cleanest in the past three years, according to a report released by the System of Air Quality and Weather Forecasting And Research.
 However, the city’s air quality had turned “severe” the day after Diwali, for the first time this year.